How to Apply

 - University of California Disability Directors Group

 Members are asked to share this information with students interested in the health and basic sciences, as well as other staff/faculty and undergraduate advisors.
-The information emphasizes the program’s interested in recruiting talented science undergraduates with disabilities, and highlights the services provided by UCSF’s SDS.
+The information emphasizes the program’s interest in recruiting talented science undergraduates with disabilities and highlights the services provided by UCSF’s SDS.

 The program is advertised on the AHEAD website in advance of the admissions deadline.
 We will also explore the feasibility of advertising in major magazines that serve student disability service professionals, including Disability Compliance for Higher Education, which publishes a monthly column from the UCSF coalition for Disability Access in Health Science and Medical Education.

 Attendance at disability services meetings at both the state and national levels allows us to raise our profile in the communities they represent.
 UCSF’s graduate programs are represented yearly at the AHEAD annual meeting and The Coalition for Disability Access in Health Science and Medical Education annual symposium, which allows us to advertise the program and meet key players in student disability services.
 UCSF’s student disability services Director will continue to represent the UCSF graduate programs on the University of California Disability Directors Group.
 The University of California campuses are key feeders to our Ph.D. programs: approximately one-quarter of matriculating students come to UCSF from the nine campuses.
 The SDS Directors on ten campuses of the University of California meet twice per year, which represents a key opportunity to disseminate our commitment to support students with disabilities.

 UCSF students recently founded the Disability Advocacy and Support Group, an official Registered Campus Organization with the following mission statement: